 Asian markets rose on Wednesday, boosted by another record high for the Dow on Wall Street while concerns over the Cyprus bailout receded.

-The euro edged down as dealers remain uneasy about the outlook for the wider eurozone in light of the Cyprus crisis while there is also ongoing political uncertainty in Italy.
+The euro also edged higher, although dealers remain uneasy about the outlook for the wider eurozone in light of the Cyprus crisis while there is also ongoing political uncertainty in Italy.